fullspectrumdev/tsh-update/README.md

 I can't guarentee any timeline on how fast anything will get done, or in what order, it really depends on free time, effort, etc.

+## current notes:
+11-04-2024: tested in bind shell mode, working on Ubuntu and FreeBSD targets.
+Reverse connect mode seems buggy, unclear if network gremlins or other.
+Build on OpenBSD fails.
+Plan going forward is to fix the reverse connect mode, then fix the OpenBSD build-time issues, then fix the OpenBSD run-time issues.

 ## Original readme below.
 ```